hao-pt/Face-recognition/Demo1/README.md

 > Detailed report: [DEMO-1-Report.pdf](../Documents/DEMO-1-Report.pdf).

+Method:
+- Step 0 (Optional): enhance image resolution by ISR [10] before do following steps.
+- Step 1: Detect face in an input image by SSD [1, 3]
+- Step 2: Find facial landmarks and align face [5, 6]
+- Step 3: Extract 128-d embedding vector for each objects [7,8]
+- Step 4: Train SVM on output embedding vectors for dataset
+- Step 5: Do face recognition and output results.

 # Folder structure:
 `dataset`: training dataset which folder name is name/identity of a object.

 `face_detection_model`: stores model configuration and pretrained weights of SSD.

-`ISR`: image super resolution module.
+`ISR`: image super resolution module [10].
 We didnt integrate it into out source because ISR took long time to produre results.
 To play with it:
 - Firstly, you need to clone ISR: `git clone https://github.com/idealo/image-super-resolution` and use [image_super_resolution.py](ISR/image_super_resolution.py) script to run.
 - [Pretrained model](ISR/rdn-C6-D20-G64-G064-x2_ArtefactCancelling_epoch219.hdf5) are also provided.